dimagi/commcare-analytics/README.md

 - Create an OAuth application on CommCare HQ using Django Admin at the URL `<hq_host>/admin/oauth2_provider/application/` with the following settings:

   - Redirect URIs: `<superset_host>/oauth-authorized/commcare`

   - Leave "Post logout redirect URIs" empty.

   - Client type: Confidential

   - Authorization grant type: Authorization code

-  - Give your OAuth application a name, like "CommCare Analytics" or "HQ Superset"
+  - Give your OAuth application a name, like "CommCare Analytics" or "HQ Superset".
+This name will appear in CommCare HQ's dialog box requesting authorization from the user. e.g.

+    > **Authorize *CommCare Analytics* ?**
+    >
+    > Application requires the following permissions
+    > * Allow users to view and download all report data
+    > * Access API data on all your CommCare projects
+    >
+    > [Cancel] [Authorize]

   - Leave "Skip authorization" unchecked

   - Algorithm: No OIDC support

 - Update `OAUTH_PROVIDERS` setting in `superset_config.py` with OAuth
   client credentials obtained from HQ.